Wheest/wheest.github.io/_posts/2024-01-11-new_mlir_dialect.md

 ```

 These two files will generate some C++ files that can be included elsewhere in the project.
-For example, in our build directory (once we've set up the rest of our code), we will get the file `./tools/mlir/include/mlir/Dialect/Foo/FooOps.h.inc`.
+For example, in our build directory (once we've set up the rest of our code), we will generate the file `./tools/mlir/include/mlir/Dialect/Foo/FooOps.h.inc`.
 This will look something like this, actually defining the C++ class of our dialect.

 ```cpp